 Modsak tests a devices handling of the Modbus protocol.
-Software developers can use Modsak to simulate the environment (Modbus masters, slaves and bridges) in which their software has to operate.
+Software developers can use Modsak to simulate the environment (Modbus clients, servers, and bridges) in which their software has to operate.
 System integrators can plug Modsak into a system temporarily to replace Modbus components they don't yet have; or when components refuse to talk to each other Modsak can be used to try out different configuration settings.

 Modbus, Modbus TCP

 Can be configured to run in one of four modes: Manual master mode (user can send individual requests to a Modbus slave); Automatic master mode (continually polls (sends read and write requests to) a Modbus slave); Slave mode (simulates a Modbus device); Monitor mode (relays messages between a Modbus master and a Modbus slave); In Monitor mode Modsak can be used as a gateway; Support for coils, discrete inputs, input registers and holding registers, using commands 1, 2, 3, 4, 5, 6, 7, 8, 11, 15, 16, 17, 22 and 23; Supports network and serial (RS232/RS422/RS485) interfaces using the Modbus TCP, RTU and ASCII protocol variants